-Osmosis is a naturally occurring process where a less concentrated solution, such as freshwater, has a tendency to move toward a more concentrated solution, such as seawater.
-In this case, the difference in the two levels of concentration would be the saltwater molecules in the seawater.
+Osmosis is a naturally occurring process where a less concentrated solution, such as freshwater, tends to move toward a more concentrated solution, such as seawater.
+In this case, the difference in the two concentration levels would be the saltwater molecules in the seawater.

 How Does Reverse Osmosis Work?

-With external pressure, the process can be reversed, allowing the more concentrated solution to move toward the less concentrated solution.
+The process can be reversed with external pressure, allowing the more concentrated solution to move toward the less concentrated solution.

-With a semi-permeable membrane in place, a screen that only allows smaller molecules to pass, the saltwater molecules are left behind while the freshwater passes through.
-Thus, the result is pure, clean water, free of any contaminants (Pure Tec).
+With a semi-permeable membrane in place and a screen that only allows smaller molecules to pass, the saltwater molecules are left behind while the freshwater passes through.
+Thus, the result is pure, clean water, free of contaminants (Pure Tec).

 RO systems have been one of the standard water purification systems for the bottled water industry and in military practices.
-Smaller, home RO systems are available for installation into the waterline allowing for clean, purified water to be accessed through the faucet and shower.
+Smaller home RO systems are available for installation into the waterline, allowing clean, purified water to be accessed through the faucet and shower.

-RO systems can be quite expensive and require frequent maintenance but are one of the most effective purification systems that can be accessed today.
+RO systems can be quite expensive and require frequent maintenance, but they are one of the most effective purification systems that can be accessed today.

 Reverse Osmosis for Home Use